 - Step 2: To begin the process, visit the BIR’s official website.
 They provide a complete list of zonal values for various locations.

-- Step 3: On the BIR’s website, look for the zonal value classification section.
-Select the region where the property is located to access the zonal values for different areas.
+- Step 3: Look for the zonal value classification section on the BIR’s website.
+Select the region of the property to access the zonal values for different areas.

 - Step 4: Find the exact location on the list, then take note of the corresponding zonal value.
 This is the zonal value that pertains to the property.

-- Step 5: Zonal values are subject to change, so keep an eye out for updates.
-Frequent changes in zonal values in the Philippines mean that the zonal value classification can alter quite often, so it’s important to stay informed.
+- Step 5: Zonal values are subject to change, so watch for updates.
+Frequent changes in zonal values in the Philippines mean that the zonal value classification can alter quite often, so staying informed is important.

-Remember that the zonal value in the Philippines is an essential figure when calculating property taxes.
+Remember that the zonal value in the Philippines is essential when calculating property taxes.
 Understanding how to determine the zonal value in the Philippines is an essential aspect of managing real estate.

 3 ways to compute the zonal value of a property in the Philippines